Please download the HR Policy on Pay Related to industrial action.

 No. Although knowing who is intending to participate would assist the University to understand the likely impact on students, there is no obligation upon you to notify anyone, in advance, that you are intending to take industrial action of any kind.
-However, if your Division asks you whether you will be taking strike action or ASOS, it is hoped that you would answer truthfully.
+However, if your Division or HR asks you whether you will be taking strike action or ASOS, it is hoped that you would answer truthfully.

 Yes, if asked whether you participated in the strike action, you would be expected to answer truthfully.
 Not doing so could be a failure to respond to a reasonable management instruction.

 If you do take strike action, you should record each day of your participation as an absence on Staff Connect in order that the impact on students can be accurately monitored and so that your pay can be correctly calculated.
 Individuals should ensure that they are only recording the strike days and not any non-strike days or weekends, otherwise non-strike days may be deducted in error.

 Staff are required to do this in a timely way, ideally no later than your earliest opportunity on your return to work following strike action.
 This will also act as your consent for the University to maintain your pension contributions (see question 8).